Ouphix/synchro-psychotherapies/steps2.md

 It is already feasible to annotate manually videos.
 However, this task is tedious.
 It can be either very repetitive (annotation of turn-taking or non-verbal behavior) or very technical (annotation of application of some specific techniques like in motivational interviewing (Moyers et al, 2015) and a potential source of bias.
 In the future, an automatic feedback during the psychotherapy could also even help the therapists to reorganize a treatment.

 Here we suggest a research framework to extract automatically social signals from psychotherapy videos and test it on two database.
-We focus on motor synchrony considered as a predictor of psychotherapy outcome in a first study (Ramseyer, 2011) and a relevant signal for the study of mother-child interactions.
+We focus on the feasability to extract motor signal and compute its synchrony since it was considered as a predictor of psychotherapy outcome in a first study (Ramseyer, 2011) and a relevant signal for the study of mother-child interactions.
 Varni et al. 2015 developped the [SyncPy](https://github.com/syncpy) open source python library in our lab to help researchers and practitioners to automatically analyse synchrony.
 It could be possible to measure synchrony even in familial therapies.

 #### International Cannabis Need of Treatment (INCANT) study Database